Ximene Trencavel 10 June 1355

 But what did it all mean?
 Perhaps he had been tense when he was with her because he really did care for her and was always trying to do the right thing.
 Perhaps he really had no idea what was expected of him.
 On the other hand, it might be that he was in awe of her social status.
 Another possibility was that he was most comfortable in a situation where there were rules.

 One thing she did know—he was a fast learner.
-She desperately wanted to compare notes with Pipa.
+She looked forward to comparing notes with Pipa.

 She had no time to think it through as she was aware that the time was approaching when she had to make the final swap with Alyse.